pillowlab/StepRampMCMC/README.md

  relevant path name so it points to the correct directory.

 2. Execute `compileAllMexFiles;`
-   This should runs the compile/link all scripts.
+   This should compile/link all scripts.

 **WARNING**: Using these CUDA tools and MATLAB's native GPU functions  in the same
          session may cause a library conflict that will crash MATLAB.